2 Distributions for statistical models

 Lastly, it is important to take into account the general structure of the distribution:

-2.2 Commonly used basic distributions
+2.2 Commonly used distribution families

 In this module we will often make use of the following common univariate distributions: